febsn/django-shop/docs/customer-model.rst

 	    self.related.get_accessor_name()))
 	DoesNotExist: User has no customer.

-This can happen for Users objects added by other applications than **djangoSHOP**.
+This can happen for User objects added manually or by other applications.

 Authenticating against the Email Address
 ----------------------------------------

-Nowadays it is quite common, to use the email address for authenticating, rather than an explicit account identifier.
-This in Django is not possible without replacing the built-in User model.
+Nowadays it is quite common to use the email address for authenticating, rather than an explicit account identifier.
+This isn't possible in Django without replacing the built-in User model.
 For an e-commerce site this authentication variant is rather important, therefore **djangoSHOP** is shipped with an optional replacement for the built-in User model.